Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Do therapists and coaches really need social media in 2026?

-Short answer: no — but many benefit from using it intentionally.
+Short answer: no but many benefit from using it intentionally.

 What has changed is how people decide who to contact.
+Even when someone finds you through a referral, a directory, or a colleague's recommendation they look you up first.

-In 2026, social media often functions as a trust-check, not a primary marketing engine.
+In 2026, social media functions as a trust-check, not a primary marketing engine.
 It helps potential clients get a sense of your tone, values, and approach before reaching out.

-The real question isn’t “Do I need social media?”
+The real question isn't "Do I need social media?"
+It's: "What role should it play without draining me?"

 Why social media feels overwhelming for therapists and coaches

-Based on forum research, the same frustrations appear again and again:
+The same frustrations appear again and again:

 • "I don't have time to post consistently."